rails/rails/guides/source/active_record_querying.md

 You can also use +find_last_by_*+ methods which will find the last record matching your argument.

-You can specify an exclamation point (<tt>!</tt>) on the end of the dynamic finders to get them to raise an +ActiveRecord::RecordNotFound+ error if they do not return any records, like +Client.find_by_name!("Ryan")+
+You can specify an exclamation point (`!`) on the end of the dynamic finders to get them to raise an +ActiveRecord::RecordNotFound+ error if they do not return any records, like +Client.find_by_name!("Ryan")+

 If you want to find both by name and locked, you can chain these finders together by simply typing "+and+" between the fields.
 For example, +Client.find_by_first_name_and_locked("Ryan", true)+.

-WARNING: Up to and including Rails 3.1, when the number of arguments passed to a dynamic finder method is lesser than the number of fields, say <tt>Client.find_by_name_and_locked("Ryan")</tt>, the behavior is to pass +nil+ as the missing argument.
+WARNING: Up to and including Rails 3.1, when the number of arguments passed to a dynamic finder method is lesser than the number of fields, say `Client.find_by_name_and_locked("Ryan")`, the behavior is to pass +nil+ as the missing argument.
 This is *unintentional* and this behavior will be changed in Rails 3.2 to throw an +ArgumentError+.

 Find or build a new object
 --------------------------